top of page

 Comparing Canon R6 II vs Sony A7 IV

-As someone who has tested both cameras extensively in the field, I can say that Canon’s R6 II still edges ahead in some areas, especially burst speed and autofocus refinement.
-But the A7 IV is no slouch.
+As someone who has tested both cameras extensively in the field, I can say that Canon’s R6 II still edges ahead in some areas.
+This includes burst speed and autofocus refinement.
+However, the A7 IV is no slouch.
 In fact, for resolution, hybrid shooting, and lens variety, Sony offers serious appeal.

 If you're already in the Sony system, the A7 IV is your best bet for safari.
 If you're just starting out, it’s a very smart long-term investment.

-Either way, it’s not about brand loyalty, it’s about finding the tool that fits your needs and your shooting style.
+Ultimately, it’s not about brand loyalty.
+It’s about finding the tool that fits your needs and shooting style.

 A Guide’s Perspective - What We See in the Field

-It doesn’t demand you be a technical wizard, but it does reward you if you take the time to learn its strengths.
+It doesn’t demand that you be a technical wizard, but it rewards those who take the time to learn its strengths.

 Travel With Us - Your Gear, Our Expertise